ksung1923/kickstarter-analysis/README.md

 # kickstarter-analysis
-Performing analysis on Kickstarter data to uncover trends
+Module 1: Performing analysis on Kickstarter data to uncover trends